Welcome to the School of Health

-Launching a new school is a big investment and a testament to the university’s commitment to advancing health and improving the human condition.
 As we have all witnessed, a perfect storm of events has unearthed an urgency for change and unconventional thinking.
 For example, we must modernize our public health infrastructure, cultivate a health care delivery system and payment models that support “cura personalis,” and address historical injustices that preclude our most vulnerable neighbors from achieving their full health potential.

 A School of Health is a unique name that inspires creativity to address these issues.
 We will critically audit traditional norms and adopt novel approaches to teaching, research, and service to make a deeper impact locally, nationally, and globally.
 As we build upon a foundational architecture of accomplishments rooted in our rich Jesuit identity, I have no doubt … we are on the brink of something transformational.

-As a District of Columbia native, serving as Dean of a School of Health (SOH) at a university based in the nation’s capital is a full circle moment.
+As a District of Columbia native, serving as Dean of the School of Health (SOH) at a university based in the nation’s capital is a full circle moment.
 After I completed my undergraduate degree, my first profession was a high school health educator and for the past 26 years, my work has progressively challenged me to respond to questions such as “How do we engender a society that values prevention, health and wellness?” and “How do we uncover and eradicate root causes of health disparities?”

 As I reflect on my journey, I have learned so much.
 The factors that shape the health of individuals and populations are complex and intersectional.
 They go way beyond the quality of medical care.
 Solutions require a socio-ecological orientation with operational awareness of a history of policies and practices that help us make sense of stark inequities in contemporary settings.
 This is what excites me most about a SOH at Georgetown University.
 The university’s mission and legacy has poised us to do unconventional work to address seemingly intractable conditions that have persisted for way too long.

-Establishing a new school is a gargantuan undertaking.
 Together, we will unlock our potential and bring to fruition — an unmatched academic destination for advancing health and improving the human condition — for all.

 My life’s motto is “leave the world better than it was when you arrived.”
 Rest assured, this is what we will do.